Jersey Shore Events Calendar | NJ Southern Shore

 Boogie Board Races:

-19-20.
+Cold Spring’s Yesteryears Carnival: 18-19.
 Historic Cold Spring Village, Cape May.
-Historic Cold Spring Village, Cape May.
-Village activities focusing on the 19th century skilled trade and tasks found in the Village. www.hcsv.org
+Village activities focusing on the 19th century skilled trade and tasks. www.hcsv.org

 Christmas In July: